-External Relations
+B) External Relations

 The RIPE NCC has been called upon by different entities in the public sector (including individual governments and the United Nations) to continue providing support for the technical coordination of the Internet.
-As a result, the RIPE NCC will continue its successful coordination work with the other RIRs, industry bodies and governments.
+As a result, the RIPE NCC will continue its successful coordination work with the other RIRs, industry bodies and governments and will focus on capacity building with industry partners and stakeholders with an interest in Internet Governance.
+The RIPE NCC will build on the well-established and trusted position it has created for the technical community, together with its industry partners, in the field of Internet governance.

-The RIPE NCC has received positive recognition for its contributions to the World Summit on the Information Society (WSIS), held from 2003-2005, the ongoing Internet Governance Forum (IGF) and the Organisation for Economic Cooperation and Development (OECD) Committee for Information, Computer and Communications Policy (ICCP).
-These experiences, together with the RIPE NCC's Roundtable Meetings for Governments and recent success with its meetings for law enforcement agencies, demonstrate that the organisation's public affairs contributions are an essential contribution to promote public/private sector dialogue and to guarantee the future growth, stability and security of the Internet.
+The RIPE NCC has received positive recognition for its contributions to the World Summit on the Information Society (WSIS), held from 2003-2005, the ongoing Internet Governance Forum (IGF), the Organisation for Economic Cooperation and Development (OECD) Committee for Information, Computer and Communications Policy (ICCP) and the Council of Europe.
+These experiences, together with the RIPE NCC's Roundtable Meetings for Governments and recent success with its meetings for law enforcement agencies, demonstrate that the organisation's public affairs activities are an essential contribution to promote public/private sector dialogue and to guarantee the future growth, stability and security of the Internet.

 The RIPE NCC's external relations activities will continue to promote this important dialogue between the technical community and governments.
-One consequence of these activities will be an increased focus on RIPE NCC Roundtable Meetings for Governments and Regulators, which will be expanded to cover more areas of the RIPE NCC's service region.
-The RIPE NCC will represent the view of the RIPE community and the RIPE NCC's members, at the same time explaining to all relevant stakeholders recent developments in the Internet landscape and the impact that these developments could have.
+One consequence of these activities will be an increased focus on intergovernmental workshops and continued cooperation with governments, regulators and law enforcement agencies.
+The RIPE NCC will ensure that views of the RIPE community and the RIPE NCC's members are represented to the relevant stakeholders at the same time as explaining recent developments in the Internet landscape and the impact that these developments could have.
+By providing accurate, up-to-date data and analysis of the latest developments in Internet operations, the RIPE NCC will continue to make expert contributions to public policy debates and to ensure that decisions made at this level are based on authoritative data.